 This Fair Havens has an interesting background to it.
 Now the travelers got to Cnidus after many days, but the wind would not allow them to follow the most direct route west.
 So they went with the wind and were driven south toward the island of Crete, which they hoped to round and then be able to sail west along the southern sheltered shore.
 After much effort, they got as far as the port called Fair Havens about halfway along the island.
 This was a long, grueling trip, is what Luke is trying to express there.

 Now Fair Havens was not a nice place.
-It must have been named by the Chamber of Commerce to try to get people to visit it because it was a nasty place, which people normally avoided going there.
+It must have been named by the Chamber of Commerce to try to get people to visit it because it was a nasty place, and people normally avoided going there.
 It was now late in the sailing season, and the sailors knew that they not would not be able to reach Rome before winter.
 They would have to winter somewhere, but not Fair Havens.
 They must have said, "Anywhere but Fair Havens," because that is how much people hated to go there.
 There was nothing to do there at all.
 If they got stuck in Fair Havens, it was going to be a long, hard winter.
 The weather was nasty.
 The place was poverty stricken.
 They knew there was a nicer port further along the coast, a place called Phoenix.
 So when a gentle south wind began to blow, they decided to take a chance and go for it.
 Fair Havens must have been so rotten to chance that.

 Acts 27:9-12 Now when much time had been spent, and sailing was now dangerous because the Fast was already over, Paul advised them saying, "Men, I perceive that this voyage will end with disaster and much loss, not only of the cargo and ship, but also our lives."
 [Paul was speaking from experience, which we will find out in a few minutes.]
 Nevertheless, the centurion was more persuaded by the helmsman and the owner of the ship than by the things spoken by Paul.
 And because the harbor was not suitable to winter in, the majority advised to set sail from there also [set sail from Fair Havens], if by any means they could reach Phoenix, a harbor of Crete opening toward the southwest and northwest, and winter there.